SalimHashisho/DES/README.md

 ## Objective

-Simple GUI application that uses Data Encryption Standard (DES) to encrypt or decrypt a 64-bit text using a 64-bit key .
+Simple GUI application that uses Data Encryption Standard (DES) to encrypt or decrypt a 64-bit text using a 64-bit key.

 ## How it Works